Colonoscopy Prep

 Oh tip: drink all the clear fluids

 I lost over a half pound of actual weight.
 I did not feel like stuffing myself after it and even the next day I had a little less than normal appetite.
 Then it returned to normal the day after that.
 But only normal - not a ravenous appetite.
 I was still in loss mode then so I just took the loss and didn't try to make up for it.
-It's okay to have a really low calories day sometimes, just not frequently.1
+It's okay to have a really low calories day sometimes, just not frequently.

 Bless you!
-Lol2
+Lol

 I have had a number of colonoscopies now.
 The prep isn't fun.
 My tip is to drink as much water as you can while doing the prep.
 Otherwise, you can end up dehydrated.
 Pooping clear liquid is definitely an interesting experience first time around.